 If you retain Minella Law Group for a divorce mediation, our attorneys advise you, prepare documents to be submitted to the court, consult with you on complex issues such as property division, and review the agreement.
 We will also attend part or all of your divorce mediation, at your option.
 As always, we are committed to maximizing the options in your best interest while keeping your future and that of your family in mind.

 Speak with our divorce attorneys about how we can help you meet your goals and get through the divorce process.
-Call Minella Law Group at (619) 289-7948.
+Please click below to schedule a free consultation or call Minella Law Group at (619) 289-7948.